lifeissea/lifeissea/README.md

 ## 🧠 About Me

-I'm the founder & CEO of **Yeomyeong Street, Inc.**, building AI-powered platforms that automate, restore, and reward human action.
+I'm the founder & CEO of **Yeomyeonggeori, Inc.**, building AI-powered platforms that automate, restore, and reward human action.
 Currently pursuing a Master’s in Startup Business at **Korea's Graduate School of Entrepreneurship**.

 ---